set up for success

 • dedicated time throughout each day to socialize, enrich and train your puppy

-• enrollment in puppy school as soon as possible after bringing your puppy home—sign up beforehand for Puppy Day Camp, Social Puppy and Good Puppy (classes fill several weeks to a month in advance)
+• enrollment in puppy school as soon as possible after bringing your puppy home—sign up beforehand for Social Puppy and Good Puppy (classes fill several weeks to a month in advance)

 • strategies for staying on course as your puppy gains her full puppy power and moves through the development stages—imprinting, juvenile, adolescence and maturity